JulianNicholls/Complete-React-Web-App/README.md

 The code from The Complete React Web App Developer course from [Udemy](https://www.udemy.com/the-complete-react-web-app-developer-course).

-Weather app available on [Heroku](http://weather-oracle.herokuapp.com/).
+The completed Weather app available at [Weather Oracle](http://weather-oracle.herokuapp.com/).

 ## Directories